 Paul Wilkinson's career in food and drink has included spells at Unilever, Grand Metropolitan and Rank Hovis McDougall, where he was Executive Chairman until 2003.
 He played a pivotal role in the formation of Improve and the National Skills Academy and has been Chairman since they were established.
 Until July 2009, he was a Director of Zurich-based international food group Aryzta AG.
 He is currently Chairman of Thorntons plc and Fengrain Limited.
 He also advises RPC, the City based law firm on food related matters..

 Peter Booth founded CQM Training & Consultancy Ltd in 1993 after a successful career in automotive and later catering equipment manufacture.
-He is currently the Chairman of CQM T&C which is the UK's largest deliverer of Food Manufacturing Excellence qualifications.
+He ran that business as Managing Director and then Chairman until 2016 after its sale to the Instructs Group in 2014.
 CQM T&C joined the training provider network of The National Skills Academy for Food & Drink in 2008 contributing to network skills provision as Food Manufacturing Excellence Champion.
 In 2014, he was elected to the Board of the Skills Academy by fellow network members as Provider Representative.
+Peter is currently a Non-Executive Director of Remit Food Ltd a national provider of training provision to the Food and Drink Supply Chain and an approved provider for the NSAFD.

 William Burgess is Owner & Vice Chairman of Produce World.
 Produce World is one of the UKs largest producers and packers of vegetables and potatoes with operations across East Anglia, Scotland & Spain.
 William is a Chartered accountant and the youngest of 3 brothers all working in the group.